Great Ideas Any Quilter Can Use!

 While pre-cuts can be big timesavers, and it’s fun to get a piece of every fabric in a pretty fabric line, they’re considerably more expensive than the same amount of yardage (see cost comparisons here).
 It pays to make your own (learn how here).

-Another important tip is to take classes.
-Rather than waste time, effort and pricey materials on trial and error while learning something new, it’s worth it to master a technique with as little cost as possible.
+Another important tip is to take classes or otherwise learn directly from an experienced quilter.
+It’s easy to waste time, effort and pricey materials on trial and error while learning something new.
+In the long run, it’s often less expensive to take a class to master a technique than to experiment on your own.

-Bluprint (formerly Craftsy) offers an impressive array of high-quality quilting classes (learn more here).
+If you prefer to learn at home and have an instructor available who can answer questions, Bluprint (formerly Craftsy) offers an impressive array of high-quality quilting classes online (see all the classes here – you can buy them individually or subscribe to access them all).
 While they’re reasonably priced, they often go on sale so watch for that.

 Recycling has been part of the quilt world for generations.
 Consider using sheets for backing, jeans, shirts and other pieces of old clothing for patchwork and more.